 We will be collecting student fees during the month of September.
 One fee will eliminate the need to send in money several times throughout the school year.
-We won't be asking for money when special performances come to the school.
-Fees help cover the cost of skating (10 weeks), performances (3), and guest appearances as well as a copy of the student agenda.
+Fees help cover the cost of skating (8-10), performances (3), and guest appearances as well as a copy of the student agenda.
 The school fee is \$20.00 for each student.
 A school supplies fee will also be charged for all consumable supplies including notebooks, pencils, paper, etc. The supplies fee is \$40.00 for each student.
-You will only need to provide a backpack, 2 boxes of tissue, lunch box, and indoor sneakers as well as an inexpensive set of headphones.
+You will need to provide a backpack, 2 boxes of tissue, lunch box, and indoor sneakers as well as an inexpensive set of headphones.
 School fees are due by the end of September.
 Please contact Sarah Blanchard at sarah.blanchard@nbed.nb.ca or at 832-6021 if you need to pay in installments.